dinklang/Fixr/README.md

 ## Introduction

-Fixr simplifies the process of diagnosing OBD2 error codes by providing users with detailed information about the main cause and two additional possible causes for the error code.
+FIXR simplifies the process of diagnosing OBD2 error codes by providing users with detailed information about the main cause and two additional possible causes for the error code.
 Additionally, it offers links to purchase the necessary car parts to address the primary issue.

 ## Demo